yikeng/TwinklingRefreshLayout/README.md

 Congratulations!
 Simple to use and simple to Personalise.（To see a more simple example. **TextHeaderView(pic 4)**）。

 ## Update Logs
+#### v1.06
+- Repair memory leaks of customized Views.
+- remove the dependence of AVLoadingIndicatorView.
+- Fix bugs of OverScroll when TargetView scrolls at the top/bottom.
+- Repair bugs of touching,scroll-event listeners.
+- Optimization of interface flicker problems after load-more.

 #### v1.05 Emergency Fix
 - Fix the bug of setAutoLoadMore().
 - Fix the bug that FixedHeader covered the first item of listview.